How to Get a Freight Quote: The Ultimate Guide

 A shipment’s handling unit consists of packaging materials and the goods contained in (or on) it.
 Carriers need to know what type of packaging they’ll be transporting to properly assess cost.

-It’s important to clearly describe the goods you’re shipping when you get a freight quote, which has a great impact on your freight price.
-In fact, if not described correctly, you could receive an incorrect freight quote and see upcharges on your final bill once shipped.
+Correct shipment classification has a great impact on freight price.
+If not described correctly, chances are you could receive an incorrect freight quote and see upcharges on your final bill once shipped.

 Freight classification is a complex system determined by commodity, density, handling, stowability, and liability—but to get a freight quote, what you really need to know is this: